axelarnetwork/axelar-examples/CONTRIBUTING.md

 ---
 ### How to Contribute

+1. Before you submit your Pull Request (PR), search the [project](https://github.com/axelarnetwork/axelar-examples/pulls) for an open or closed PR related to your submission.
+You don't want to duplicate effort.
-1. Fork the repository and clone it to your local machine.
+2. Fork the repository and clone it to your local machine.
-2. Install the dependencies for the project as indicated in the [README.md](https://github.com/axelarnetwork/axelar-examples#readme) file.
+3. Install the dependencies for the project as indicated in the [README.md](https://github.com/axelarnetwork/axelar-examples#readme) file.
-3. Create a new branch for your contribution with the following command:
+4. Create a new branch for your contribution with the following command:

    ```shell
    git checkout -b my-fix-branch
    ```
-4. Make your changes in the new git branch
+5. Make your changes in the new git branch
-5. Commit your changes.
+6. Commit your changes.
 Your commit message should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

    ```shell
    git commit -a
    ```
-Note: the optional commit `-a' command line option will automatically "add" and "rm" edited files.
+Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+Push your branch to GitHub with the following command:

-Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search the [project](https://github.com/axelarnetwork/axelar-examples/pulls) for an open or closed PR related to your submission.
-You don't want to duplicate effort.
-2. Push your branch to GitHub with the following command:
    ```shell
    git push origin my-fix-branch
    ```